 We took our first steps towards Mount Bisoke from a parking lot known as Kwa mukecuru and warmed up along a narrow walkway sandwiched by farms belonging to members of the local community.

-Kwa mukecuru is a starting point for Bisoke and Karisimbi hikers.
+Kwa mukecuru is a starting point for both Bisoke and Karisimbi hikers.
 Those who visit Dian Fossey’s tomb, a number of gorilla families and golden monkeys also commence their hikes from this spot.

 The uphill parade wasn’t as challenging as I thought.
 We took several breaks on the way and spent some time admiring nature.
 The famous mountain gorillas were in the vicinity but we hadn’t paid to meet them.